Guide To Office Fit-Outs

 Ask your current landlord for a dilapidations report, this will tell you whether you are obligated to restore your original space to its original condition.

-To avoid any costly mistakes when you move into the new office, quality control is important to do correctly, first time round.
+To avoid any costly mistakes when you move into the new office, quality control is important to do correctly, first time around.
 Talk to your project manager and ask for weekly site inspections and updates, with no tolerance when checking for faults.
 This will make sure you are kept in good stead when the time comes for the final handover

 Progress Updates You should also ask for a site report to include-